About reference architectures

 Reference architectures do not necessarily represent the recommended architecture for all possible systems of that type.
 Following a structured and comprehensive design process is critical, and these examples can serve as useful references to help guide that process.

 Reference architectures are a brand new addition to the ArcGIS Architecture Center.
-There is currently one available, and more to come soon!
+There are two currently available, and more to come soon!

 Anatomy of a reference architecture